ChilliCream/website/website/blog/2019-11-29-schema-design.md

 }
 ```

-Do not get me wrong here, I still love our schema types and we will nod get rid of them since they are the foundation of every schema.
-In fact we use them underneath.
-Moreover, see these improvements more as an additional way that opens up and lets us define GraphQL schemas.
+Do not get me wrong here, I still love our schema types and we will not get rid of them since they are the foundation of every schema.
+We still are using them in the above example, you just do not need to see them anymore.
+Moreover, we see these improvements more as an additional way to define a GraphQL schemas with pure C# types.

-We in the beginning decided that people should be free in the way how they want to define their schemas and we are committed in investing in all variants here.
+In the beginning we decided that people should be free in their way of how they want to define their schemas.
+We are still 100% committed to SDL first, code-first with schema types and code-first with pure C# types.

 ## Interfaces

-Let us dig some deeper with some interfaces. _Hot Chocolate_ can since the version 10 also infer interfaces.
-This means that we will correctly infer interfaces and their usages.
+Since version 10.0.0 _Hot Chocolate_ is able to infer interface types from API usage.
+This means that we will correctly infer the interfaces that you use and the types that implement those interfaces.

 ```csharp
 public class Query